If you were looking for a therapist what would you want to see on their profile? What would you look for in a good Psychology Today profile?

 You have personality.

-You are dedicated to caring for your clients and their challenges with empathy and excellence.
+You dedicate to care for your clients and their challenges with empathy and excellence.

 That’s what your headshot needs to communicate.